tangentecode/obsidian-notes/computer-science/docs/sql/basics.md

 	3. **U**pdate
 	4. **D**elete

-- Or in SQL specifially
+- Or in SQL specifically
-	1
+	1.